FOMBUS1/autograd/README.md

 # autograd
-This struct creates objects that can automatically calculate gradients.
+This struct creates objects that can automatically calculate their gradients.